 2.11.2.
 Effect of ANEO on ergosterol content in plasma membrane of A. flavus[LHP(R)-5]

 Presence of ergosterol content in the plasma membrane of A. flavus[LHP(R)-5] was assessed following Tian et al. (2012) with slight modifications.
-A 100 μl aliquot of spore suspension of A. flavus strain[LHP(R)-5] (106 spores mL–1) in 0.1% Tween-20 was inoculated in SMKY medium containing 0.0, 0.25, 0.50, 0.75 and 1.0 µL mL–1 of ANEO.
+A 100 μL aliquot of spore suspension of A. flavus strain[LHP(R)-5] (106 spores mL–1) in 0.1% Tween-20 was inoculated in SMKY medium containing 0.0, 0.25, 0.50, 0.75 and 1.0 µL mL–1 of ANEO.
 After 4 days of incubation at 27 ± 2°C, mycelia were harvested and washed thrice with doubled distilled water.
 The net wet weight of the cell pellet was measured.
 Five mL of 25% alcoholic potassium hydroxide solution (25 g KOH and 35 mL sterile distilled water, brought to 100 mL with 100% ethanol) was added to each cell pellet and vortex mixed for 2 min, followed by incubation at 85°C in a water bath for 4 h.
 Sterols were then extracted from each sample by adding a mixture of 2 mL sterile distilled water and 5 mL n-heptane followed by sufficient vortexing for 2 min.
 The layers were allowed to separate for 1 h at room temperature, and the n-heptane layer was separated and scanned by Uv-Vis spectrophotometer between 230 and 300 nm.
 The presence of ergosterol and the late sterol intermediate 24(28) dehydroergosterol in the n-heptane layer resulted in a characteristic four peaked curve.
 The absence of ergosterol in samples was indicated by a flat line.
 The ergosterol amount was calculated as a percentage of the wet weight of the cells as follows:

 % ergosterol + % 24(28) dehydroergosterol= (A282/290)/pellet weight; % 24(28) dehydroergosterol= (A230/518)/pellet weight; and % ergosterol = (% ergosterol + %24(28) dehydroergosterol)- % 24(28) dehydroergosterol.